Mount Bromo on a Budget: Free Entrance and No Crowds!

 The Secret Entrance is marked on Maps.me.
 Search for “Secret free entrance to Bromo” to find it.

-There are two places where people watch the sunrise: the viewing platforms and the Bromo crater itself.
+There are a few places where people watch the sunrise: the various viewing platforms and the Bromo crater itself.
 Most tours bring people to the viewing platforms for sunrise, which means they are packed (but you see the Sun rising behind Mount Bromo)!

 From the secret entrance to the top of Bromo, it’s about 45 mins on foot.
-I recommend you leave your lodging 90 minutes before sunrise to catch the beautiful colors just before the Sun peaks over the mountains in the distance.
+You should leave your guesthouse in Cemoro Lawang at least 90 minutes before sunrise to catch the beautiful colors just before the Sun peaks over the mountains in the distance.

 It’s pretty dark in the Sea of San before sunrise, so have a flashlight or the light of your smartphone ready.